 Science KS1: How does sound travel?

-The video investigates how sound is transferred through materials and the role that molecules have as part of this process.
+This short film explains how sound travels through air.
+We investigate how sound is transferred through materials and the role that molecules have in this process.

-It builds on the concepts explored in the conductors and insulators video and relates these to the movement of molecules in the context of sound rather than temperature.
+It builds on the concepts explored in the conductors and insulators film and relates these to the movement of molecules in the context of sound rather than temperature.

-After investigating how sound travels, the video moves to explore insulators and how these can shield the sound transfer.
+After investigating how sound travels, the film moves on to explore insulators and how these can shield the sound transfer.

-Central to these concepts is the role of different materials and this is explored through this video.
+Central to these concepts is the role of different materials and this is explored through this film.

-This video is an ideal tool to support pupils in discussing what sound is and how it travels, it is also useful to look at the role of an insulator in the context of sound.
+This short film is an ideal tool to support pupils in discussing what sound is and how it travels, it is also useful to look at the role of an insulator in the context of sound.

 Pupils can discuss and explore how the movement of molecules causes sounds to travel and how this impacts on our daily lives.